hsmahesha/News_Clusterer/README.txt

 Download Note:
 #==============================================================================#
-The project repository size is quite big (~1GB) as it includes binaries from four big apache open source projects.
-Hence, downloading may take some time.
+The project repository size is quite big (~1GB) as it includes binaries from four big apache open source projects, and hence, downloading may take some time.
 #==============================================================================#